 The Board's policy does take the position that a violation of Canon 2, Rule 2.10(A) occurs when a judge comments on a "pending or impending case, regardless of intent."
-The commentator presumes that when the Board applies BY THE MINNESOTA BOARD ON JUDICIAL STANDARDS
+The commentator presumes that when the Board applies the policy, it does so blindly by acting on any judicial comment, regardless of its potential outcome on a case.
+That is simply incorrect.
+The Board only undertakes action if the judge's comment, pursuant to Canon 2, Rule 2.10(A), "might reasonably be expected to affect the outcome or impair the fairness of a matter."